angular/angular/aio/content/guide/router.md

-**Remember:** you only get the _initial_ value of the parameters with this technique.
+**Remember:** you only get the _initial_ value of the parameter map with this technique.
-Stick with the observable `params` approach if there's even a chance that the router could re-use the component.
+Stick with the observable `paramMap` approach if there's even a chance that the router could re-use the component.
-This sample stays with the observable `params` strategy just in case.
+This sample stays with the observable `paramMap` strategy just in case.

 </div>